fnmps/LabelRedditComments/README.md

 # LabelRedditComments
 A software with an interface to label reddit comments

+## Requirements

+Python 2.7 with the following libraries:

+- PRAW
+- MySQL

+MySQL 5.5.3 or higher

+PHP server which allows CGI scripts

 ## How to use this software

 1) Start a mysql server in your server.